Towson Car Accident Attorney

 John will aggressively fight the insurance companies and won’t back down by accepting an undervalued settlement.
 Attorney Leppler will personally handle your case from beginning to end with an unwavering commitment to win.

 Is the Consultation with John Leppler Really Free?

 Yes, your free consultation is 100% free, with no obligation on your part.
 When you call or email, John Leppler will ask you questions about your accident and injuries, provide you with your legal options, and help you decide the best course of action for your unique circumstances.
 We welcome the opportunity to answer all of your questions.

 Experienced Attorney in Towson, Maryland

-As an experienced Towson auto accident lawyer, John Leppler offers the important convenience and qualities that you won’t always find at big law firms:
+As an experienced Towson car accident attorney, John Leppler offers the important convenience and qualities that you won’t always find at big law firms: